DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 There are lots of universities that offer Sociology.
 It's a hugely popular degree course.

 Oxford, London School of Economics (LSE), Edinburgh, University of Essex, Lancaster and Warwick are all in the top 50 globally for Sociology.

 •More locally, the University of Worcester & the University of Gloucestershire are strong options for Sociology too.

 We'll give you much more information & support with all things universities once you're on board with us.

 No - the course does not involve lots of maths.

 You will be drawing upon your mathematical skills when working with data in order to identify patterns and anomalies.
 For example, within the Crime & Deviance unit, you will work with crime statistics.
 However, we're more concerned with offering explanations for these patterns and anomalies.

 Yes - the course does involve essay writing.
 In fact, this is the main form of assessment.
 However, in the same way we will develop your sociological understanding throughout the course, we also need to develop your exam technique & essay style.

-By far the biggest influence on how well you will do on this course, is your own motivation & interest in the subject matter.
+By far the biggest influence on how well you will do in this course is your own motivation & interest in the subject matter.
 After all, if you're interested in something, you are far more likely to work harder at it.
-The course is challenging, but in a really good way.
+The course is challenging but in a really good way.
 It will get you thinking!